emilyhorsman/bikeblog/content/posts/im-this-close-to-waxing-my-chain/index.md

 [^2]: All of this stuff is out of stock on QBP (or discontinued) so I can't get it from the bike shop.
 I try to avoid ordering delivery to reduce the number of cars on the road so at least by getting both things from Silca I can reduce the number of packages.

 Thanks to nicoles, meyatt, and bean for your encouragement and suggestions.

+**Update, Oct 18:** I've been concerned with disposing the used chain stripper.
+I contacted Silca and they had this to say:

+> Chain stripper should be disposed of by taking it to a toxic waste drop-off.
+The liquid itself can be diluted enough in the water to go down a drain, as I belive it is mentioned in the MSDS, but once you have your chain lubricant and everything it is just best to go to a toxic waste drop-off.